jphaugla/Digital-Banking-CockroachDB/README.md

 <a href="" rel="Digital Banking"><img src="images/DigitalBanking.png" alt="" /></a>

 ## Overview
-In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a CockroachDB banking data layer.
+In this github, a java spring boot application is run through a jar file to support typical API calls to a CockroachDB banking data layer.
 A CockroachDB docker configuration is included.

 ## CockroachDB Advantages for Digital Banking